 - Do you have a person in mind, such as your partner, a close friend, or your doctor?
-(In some states, your treating doctor can't be your health care agent.)
+The person you choose to make these decisions for you is your health care agent.
+(That person may be called something else in your state.
+And in some states, the doctor who's treating you can't be your health care agent.)

 - Can you talk to this person about the kinds of treatments you do or don't want to have?

 - Does this put too much pressure on the person to make decisions for you?
-Do you think that he or she will be able to do what you ask?
+Do you think that this person will be able to do what you ask?

 Do you know enough about the kinds of treatments that can help keep you alive?

 - Cardiopulmonary resuscitation (CPR) is used if your heart has stopped.

 - A breathing machine that pumps air into your lungs through a tube is used if you can't breathe on your own.